Covid-19 and Residential Real Estate

 Actually, I can share some ideas regarding residential real estate.

 If you are a home seller, we can remind buyers’ agents to leave children at home and not to touch things unnecessarily.
 Open houses are now a thing of the past; they are prohibited now anyway.
 Shoe covers should always be worn.
 Sellers can help with this by providing a chair near the door.
 Sellers can also turn all lights on and open closet doors.
-Agents are wearing gloves while showing and often masks as well.
+Agents are wearing gloves and masks.

 Home sellers: nearly all home buyers start their home search online.
 Make sure that the agent you choose to list your home has professional photos taken and a true, walkthrough video done.
 By “true video,” I mean one shot by a videographer and not a so-called “virtual tour” that is nothing more than still photos strung together.
 Your listing agent needs to be a master at internet marketing.
 Agents are encouraging buyers to thoroughly review a home online before requesting a showing.